Know Your Acids

 Acid-Adjusted Juice

 While acids can stand in for lemon or lime in a pinch, some bartenders feel that replacing them altogether in citrusy drinks yields a cocktail that feels too thin.
 Instead, to achieve the right viscosity, combine powdered acids with less-tart juices to make them pop in a drink.
-For example, to make The Remedy, Don Lee’s riff on the Painkiller, he adds malic and citric acids to orange juice to up its tanginess, while Garret Richard’s Daiquiri-inspired Isle Delfino adjusts bittersweet grapefruit juice with citric acid alone.
+For example, to make the Multiverse, a revamped take on the Universe from the 1970s, Shannan Lynch calls on acid-adjusted pineapple and orange juices to up their tanginess, while Garret Richard’s Daiquiri-inspired Isle Delfino adjusts bittersweet grapefruit juice with citric acid.
 The technique can work for noncitrus juices, too, like cherry or watermelon, to balance fruit-forward recipes.

 Sour Cherry Negroni